Encoding/decoding model of communication: Application of model

 David Morley is a sociologist who studies the sociology of the television audience.
 Known for being a key researcher in conducting The Nationwide Project in the late 1970s, Morley took this popular news program that aired daily on BBC.
 It reported on national news from London and the major events of the day, and was broadcast throughout the UK.
 He applied Hall's reception theory to study the encoding/decoding model of this news program.
 This study focused on the ways this program addressed the audience member and the ideological themes it presented.
-Morley then took it a step further and conducted a qualitative research that included individuals with varying social backgrounds.
+Morley then took it a step further and conducted qualitative research that included individuals with varying social backgrounds.
 This was where Hall's research came into play.
 He wanted to see how they would react to certain clips of the program based on Hall's three decoding methods: dominant/hegemonic, negotiated, or oppositional.

 Janice Radway, an American literary and cultural studies scholar, conducted a study on women in terms of romance reading.
 In her book Reading the Romance: Women, Patriarchy and Popular Literature, Radway studied a group of midwestern women that were fans of romance novels.
-She argued that this cultural activity functioned as personal time for women that didn't typically have any personal time to themselves.
+She argued that this cultural activity functioned as personal time for women that did not typically have any personal time to themselves.
 Although her work was not seen as scientific, and her study applied only to a small group of women, she was interested in interpreting how women could relate their everyday life to a fiction book.
 As a result, her study demonstrated that these studies define culture in very broad terms, because in the end culture is made up of the symbols of expression that society uses to make sense of everyday life.
 Radway's audience research worked off of Hall's theory of encoding/decoding.
 Studying how specific individuals receive and interpret messages based on their backgrounds was something that played a huge role in Radway's study on women.
 Some women related to the book and some identified as though they were characters in the book; but the meaning, dependent upon their backgrounds, identities and beliefs, circulates within society and is reinforced by Hall's theory of encoding/decoding.